Master-Ukulele/Info6205-GeneticAlgorithmProject/README.md

 5. Parallelism

 ### Result:
-The algorithm returns a XYZ coordinate of the target planet.
-Also, the planet rank (in size) can be displayed to evaluate the accuracy of the result.
-Details are included in the report.
+The algorithm returns a XYZ coordinate of the target.
+Also, the planet rank (in size) can be displayed to show the accuracy of the result.
+A full report with details can be found in the report.